 Archiving the accounts of history as told by the individuals that witnessed it is core to our mission, as is making that history easily accessible and readily available.
-We aim to put history at the fingertips of anyone who is interested and connect the community to their past in a very tangible and meaningful way.
-Historical newspapers, documents, and records can put historical events in perspective, allowing us to view those events through the lens of someone who was there and witnessed “history as it happened”.
+We aim to put historical accounts at the fingertips of anyone interested.
+The Advantage Community History Archives online digital access platform connects the community to their past in a very tangible and meaningful way.
+Historical newspapers, documents, and records can put historical events in perspective, allowing us to view those events through the lens of someone who was there and witnessed “history as it happened.”

-Whether your document is a day old, or 200 years old, we have the technology, experience, and expertise to provide your library, historical societies, museums, and other institutions, with archiving and access options.
-Our solutions are designed to fit your institution’s unique needs and budget restrictions.
+Whether your document is a day old or 200 years old, we have the technology, experience, and expertise to provide your library, historical societies, museums, and other institutions, with archiving and access options.
+We design our solutions to fit your institution’s unique needs and budget restrictions.
 We specialize in Document Imaging, Preservation Microfilming Services, Microform Scanning, Digital Archive Hosting, and Document Management Solutions.
-We partner with libraries & historical societies just like yours, to preserve their community’s past, make accessible in the present, and available in the future.
+We partner with libraries & historical societies just like yours to preserve their community’s past, make accessible in the present, and available in the future.

 Microfilm digitization is the key to unlock the content that is not currently accessible in a practical way.
-Creating a digital archive is a powerful tool, that will save time by searching through a community’s history by name, date-range, keywords, publication, or location…and not limited to a reel at a time, or if a microfilm reader is occupied (or operational!).
-Advantage Archives offers aa budget friendly digital solution, and an easy to use content delivery system to materials via our Community History Archives hosted search portals.
+Creating a digital archive is a powerful tool that will save time by searching through a community’s history by name, date range, keywords, publication, or location…and not limited to a reel at a time or an unoccupied (or operational!) microfilm reader.
+Advantage Archives offers a budget-friendly digital solution and an online platform to access newspapers and documents via our Community History Archives hosted search portals.

-We truly value our long-standing partnerships with libraries and publishers, in communities across the United States.
-We have been privileged to help them preserve, and provide online access to their community’s history, and are pleased that they share our mission to ensure that documents from the past are accessible in the present, and available in the future.
+We truly value our long-standing partnerships with libraries and publishers in communities across the United States.
+We have been privileged to help them preserve and provide online access to their community’s history.
+We are pleased to partner with others that share our mission: To ensure that documents from the past are accessible in the present and available in the future.
 We also work with museums, historical societies, genealogical societies, colleges, universities, and more, to provide Document Imaging, Preservation Microfilming Services, Microform Scanning, Digital Archive Hosting, and Document Management Solutions.

-The Advantage Preservation team has been partnering with libraries, colleges, and historical societies to preserve their local history one community at a time.
-We take great pride in our work to preserve the past, make it accessible in the present, and ensure its future…..and it all starts with converting local historical newspapers and other documents onto 35mm Silver Halide Microfilm, It is critical to protect the valuable printed content, from the ravages of time.
+The Advantage Preservation division of Advantage Archives has been partnering with libraries, colleges, and historical societies to preserve their local history one community at a time.
+We take great pride in our work to preserve the past, make it accessible in the present, and ensure its future.
+It all starts with converting local historical newspapers and other documents onto 35mm Silver Halide Microfilm.
+It is critical to protect the valuable printed content from the ravages of time.
 Our internal microfilm standards exceed ANSI/AIIM standards for microfilm preservation.

-Newspaper publishers have recorded their community’s “first draft of history” everyday.
+Newspaper publishers have recorded their community’s “first draft of history” every day.
 We preserve that history, on microfilm, and partner with the publisher to make that preserved content widely available to interested libraries and institutions in their community and beyond.
 Our processes meet or exceed all ANSI/AIIM Standards for microfilm preservation.
-The service will be done at no cost to our qualifying publishing partners.
-The papers will be shipped to our facility in Cedar Rapids, Iowa, where they will be handled with care.
-Qualifying publishers will also enjoy a revenue sharing opportunity on the content sold on a subscription basis to the interested libraries.
-The master negative copy can be stored at no additional charge in our state of the art vault under the publisher’s ownership.
+We offer the service at no cost to our qualifying publishing partners, who also enjoy a revenue-sharing opportunity on the content sold on a subscription basis to the interested libraries.
+We store the negative master copy at no additional charge in our state of the art vault under the publisher’s ownership.
 We are merely the custodian of the publisher’s intellectual property.

-The Advantage team has been closely monitoring the painful condition and trends in the budgets of our state governments… and we are extremely conscious of the fact that one of the hardest hit areas over the past several years has been in document imaging and historic document preservation services in our government libraries, historical societies, archives, & other agencies.
-Often the cuts have been deep, and in many cases, these institutions have been under funded, or no longer receive funding at all.
-We have developed several service offering and solutions in the wake of the ongoing budget cuts and resource allocations…many provided at no cost to the state or its tax payers.
+The Advantage team has been closely monitoring the painful condition and trends in the budgets of our state governments.
+We are incredibly conscious of the fact that one of the hardest-hit areas over the past several years has been in document imaging and historical document preservation services in our government libraries, historical societies, archives, & other agencies.
+Often the cuts have been severe, and in many cases, these institutions have been underfunded or no longer receive funding at all.
+We have developed several service offerings and solutions in the wake of the ongoing budget cuts and resource allocations, and many provided at no cost to the state or its taxpayers.

-Advantage Archives has been working with educational institutions of all sizes, public and private for many years, and we understand the importance of the services they provide their students, their community, their state, and beyond.
+Advantage Archives has been working with educational institutions of all sizes, public and private, for many years, and we understand the importance of the services they provide their students, their community, their state, and beyond.
 We have partnered with these college & university libraries, K-12 schools, & other educational institutions to provide subscriptions to newspapers on microfilm, preservation microfilming services, digital access solutions, and much, much more.
-We also recognize that the administration is burdened with more paperwork than ever before.
-Dealing with paper-based business processes while struggling to comply with regulations such as NCLB, FERPA and HIPAA is resource intensive to say he least.
-Our document scanning and conversion solutions for educational institutions can help reduce costs, improve staff productivity and provide superior service to departments, faculty, students and parents.
+We also recognize that the burden on the administration with more paperwork than ever before.
+Dealing with paper-based business processes while struggling to comply with regulations such as NCLB, FERPA, and HIPAA is resource-intensive.
+Our document scanning and conversion solutions for educational institutions can help reduce costs, improve staff productivity, and provide superior service to departments, faculty, students, and parents.

 Historical preservation is far from our only area of expertise!
-Our dedicated commercial document imaging solution division AdvantageIMS, is dedicated to providing solutions to industries and government agencies everywhere.
+Our dedicated commercial document imaging solution division AdvantageIMS provides solutions to industries and government agencies everywhere.
 Businesses large and small value their partnership with Advantage, as much as we value ours with them.
 Archiving and retrieving information may not be your core competency, but it is ours.
-We provide solutions tailored to your industries including hospitals, universities, law firms, manufacturing companies, research firms, transportation, and any other business that generates paperwork.
+We provide solutions tailored to your industries, including hospitals, universities, law firms, manufacturing companies, research firms, transportation, and any other business that generates paperwork.
 Advantage’s commercial division has provided document management solutions for many years.
-We pride ourselves in our understanding of business documents and their impact on your bottom line.
+We pride ourselves on our understanding of business documents and their impact on your bottom line.
 We listen to your needs and requirements and design a solution specific to your company and its’ clients.

 1025 33rd Ave SW